samuelgbrown/BikeLights_Arduino/README.md

         1. **Purchase** the items on the Bill of Materials and any listed additional items (see below)
         2. **Prepare** a soldering workstation (including solder, wires, etc)
         3. **Solder** the breadboard according to the [bread board configuration](https://github.com/samuelgbrown/BikeLights_Arduino/blob/master/Bike_Lights_refined_bb.png) (see below for wire color legend), using the [schematic](https://github.com/samuelgbrown/BikeLights_Arduino/blob/master/Bike_Lights_refined_schem.png) for reference.
+        4. **Prepare** the LED strip
-        4. **Measure** the length of LED strip (and, most importantly, the number of LEDs) you will need to surround the circumference of your bike wheel.
-Note that the BikeLights looks best when the LEDs are facing ["outward" from the wheel](https://github.com/samuelgbrown/BikeLights_Arduino/blob/master/pics/Reed%20Switch%20Positioning.jpg).
+            1. **Measure** the length of LED strip (and, most importantly, the number of LEDs) you will need to surround the circumference of your bike wheel.
+Note that the BikeLights looks best when the LEDs are pushed as far towards the circumference of the wheel as possible, and are facing ["outward" from the wheel](https://github.com/samuelgbrown/BikeLights_Arduino/blob/master/pics/Reed%20Switch%20Positioning.jpg).
+            2. **Cut** the LED strip to length
+            3. (Optional) **Repair** the waterproofing of the LED strip (using the LED strip waterproofing accessories, listed below), as needed
+            4. **Solder** any wires to the strip, as needed
     2. **Prepare** Arduino Software
         1. **Clone** this repo, and open in [PlatformIO](https://platformio.org/)
         2. **Customize** the [definitions in the software](https://github.com/samuelgbrown/BikeLights_Arduino/blob/master/include/Definitions.h#L65).
 Specifically, set the number of reed switches you will use around the wheel (NUMSWITCHES), the number of LEDs you measured in the previous step (NUMLEDS, must be even), and the number of lights per LED (NUMLIGHTSPERLED, 3 for RGB lights, 4 for RGBW lights [note RGB lights may need some adjustment to work fully]).
 You may also later want to customize the timing of the bit-banging for the LED control signal (T0H, T1H, T0L, T1L), using the system written by [bigjosh2 on wp.josh.com](https://wp.josh.com/2014/05/13/ws2812-neopixels-are-not-so-finicky-once-you-get-to-know-them/).